 Motorcycle accidents often leave riders suffering from serious injuries.
 Even if you are wearing full riding gear, you can suffer broken bones, road rash, nerve damage, and other injuries that can impact your life for months—if not years to come.
-As a result, it is extremely important to assert your legal rights, and you should speak with an experienced Columbus personal injury lawyer right away.
+As a result, it is extremely important to assert your legal rights, and you should speak with an experienced lawyer right away.

 1. Prioritize Your Medical Care